ndronos/c-nomorph/C-as-Punk-Rock.md

 that can be treated as a unit. ...
 The type definition is basically a list of declarations inside curly braces.

+When using the defined struct, you'll see that there are a lot of dots...
+The means of setting up a new struct outside a declaration line looks like a type cast, with a type name in parens, followed by the dotted elements in curly braces.
+There are other more terse (i.e., less legible) ways to initializea struct.

 (Klemens, 2015) C 101 pp. 349-350
 ```